Future of Indian transportation and logistics: Transformation, Challenges, and the Path Ahead

 Future of transportation and the climate catastrophe

 Additionally, there is a significant problem that logistics businesses want to avoid.
 But it’s time for our industry to have a discussion about climate change, our carbon footprint, and how to reduce it.
 Although there is rising interest in electric vehicles and biofuels, Indian automakers have primarily kept their attention on passenger cars.
 There is only so much the rest of the industry can do if the auto sector does not provide effective and reasonably priced heavy freight fleet cars.
-In order to accommodate commercial cargo EVs on Indian highways, the necessary infrastructure must get built in collaboration between the public and private sectors.
+To accommodate commercial cargo EVs on Indian highways, the necessary infrastructure must be built in collaboration between the public and private sectors.

 Potential effects of the G20 on Indian logistics